One Port at a Time: The Astonishing Personality of Australia’s Perth

 It might sound corny but waterbiking is fun, easy for all fitness levels, and a delightful way to spend time on the serene Swan River.
 Suitable for people who can’t swim or dislike getting wet, Perth Waterbike Co. offers guided tours to see the sights by cycling on water.
 Choose the sunset ride to witness the changing colors of the sky, or the Pedal & Picnic, where a rug, low table and gourmet snacks are elegantly set up on the riverbank.

 Two Feet & A Heartbeat also run excellent tours.
 Exploring more than cheese, the Fromage Walking Tour includes visits to a great family-run deli, a chocolatier, a former flour mill, hidden laneways and COMO The Treasury, which is a grand complex of dining, bars and five-star hotel in the former post office and government buildings.

 To admire the view from above, head to the top of the Matagarup Bridge.
 Wearing a harness, climb up the stairs to reach the platform 240 feet over the river, and be entertained with local facts from the enthusiastic guides.
-For a faster way down, a zip-line is due to open soon.
+For a faster way down, a zip-line open.

-One of the world’s largest inner-city parks, Kings Park has breathtaking views of Swan River, the city skyline and the Darling Ranges.
+Kings Park, one of the world’s largest inner-city parks, has breathtaking views of Swan River, the city skyline and the Darling Ranges.
 Two-thirds of the 400-hectare park is native bushland, so you can escape on a walking trail, or see 3,000 species of the state’s flora in the Western Australian Botanic Garden.

 Kings Park has 40,000 years of Aboriginal history, which can be explored along the Boodja Gnarning Walk, where signs display information and indigenous artworks.
 Group tours and other cultural experiences are also run by the local Noongar people.